connorBMERBE/DateIQP/README.md

 # DateIQP
-code repo for the date machine IQP readme! - connor will write the rest of this
+Project Repository for "Advancing Medjool Date Research using the Date Sorting Machine" IQP at WPI.